Note: The following information is from the January 2017 U.S. Presidential Inauguration.

 Be advised that January is historically cold and wet.
 Prepare for temperatures below freezing.
 Crowds will be large and you will likely be outside for several hours.

 Ticketed Viewing Areas

-Tickets are needed to enter specific viewing areas, the closer ones, but the viewing area for the swearing-in ceremony is quite large, and will tentatively stretch from the Capitol along the National Mall.
+Tickets are needed to enter specific viewing areas (the closer ones) but the viewing area for the swearing-in ceremony is quite large, and will tentatively stretch from the Capitol along the National Mall.
 Not all sections of the viewing area require tickets.
-See a color-coded map of the entrances to the National Mall for the Swearing-In Ceremony here.

 Arrive early for required security screening and anticipate large crowds.
 Be prepared to pass through several security screenings before reaching the section indicated on your ticket.

 All ticket holders may be required to pass through security screening, including handbag inspection.
 The following items are prohibited at the 2017 Swearing-In Ceremony:

 - knives, blades, or other sharp objects (any length)